 Here’s a closer look at some of the rules of the Traditional IRA Account.

-If you are under the age of 50, the maximum amount of money you are allowed to contribute to a Traditional IRA in 2013 is $5,500 (which is $500 more than in 2012; the first time in four years the contribution limit has increased).
+If you are under the age of 50, the maximum amount of money you are allowed to contribute to a Traditional IRA in 2014 is $5,500 (which is the same for 2013).
 You can contribute this amount regardless of whether you are eligible to claim a deduction for using a Traditional IRA.

 But if you are over the age of 50, the IRS allows an additional contribution, often referred to as a “catch-up contribution,” up to $1,000.
 So if you already celebrated the big “5-0″, you can contribute a total of $6,500 to a Traditional IRA.